Skip to main content

 Key features:

-• 250+ data-focused connectors (ERP, CRM, finance, marketing, databases) with 48-hour custom connector SLA
+• 250+ data-focused connectors (ERP, CRM, finance, marketing, databases) with a 2-week custom connector SLA

-• SQL + low-code Python transformations, native scheduler, event triggers, reverse ETL
+• SQL and low-code Python transformations, native scheduler, event triggers, reverse ETL

 • Publish REST and webhook APIs directly from pipelines and data models